Business activities of the Chinese military: Cessation

-On the same day, Chairman of the Military Commission Jiang Zemin gave a clear conclusion at the meeting on combating smuggling in the entire army: the PLA and the armed police force should stop all business activities and “all be paid by the government” from January 1 next year.
-Subsequently, the Central Committee and the Military Commission both set up leading groups for the army to clean up business enterprises.
+On the same day, Jiang Zemin gave a clear conclusion at the meeting on combating smuggling in the entire army: the PLA and the armed police force should stop all business activities and “all be paid by the government” from January 1 next year.
+Subsequently, the Central Committee and the CMC both set up leading groups for the army to clean up business enterprises.
 In October 1998, the CCP Central Committee, the State Council, and the Central Military Commission held a meeting on the military, armed police force, and political and legal organs no longer engaging in business activities and adopted the “Implementation Plan for the Military and Armed Police Forces to No Longer Engage in Business Activities”.
 Subsequently, the General Staff Headquarters, the General Political Department, the General Logistics Department, and the General Armaments Department jointly issued the “Opinions on Implementing the Implementation Plan for the Military and Armed Police Forces to No Longer Engage in Business Activities”.

-Hu Jintao, then member of the Standing Committee of the Political Bureau of the CCP Central Committee, Secretary of the Secretariat, and Vice President of the State, served as the leader of the leading group for the military, armed police, and political and legal organs to stop engaging in business activities.
-Hu Jintao said:
+Hu Jintao, then a member of the Politburo Standing Committee, served as the leader of the leading group for the military, armed police, and political and legal organs to stop engaging in business activities.
+Hu said:

 We must have a deep understanding of this issue from the perspective of what Comrade Deng Xiaoping said about whether the Party and the country will change, and from the perspective of what Comrade Jiang Zemin said about preventing the danger of the Party and the country being destroyed.
 This issue is not something that can be dealt with at will, but has reached the point where it must be dealt with; it is not something that can be dealt with slowly, but has reached the point where it must be dealt with urgently and vigorously.

 By December 1998, the military had transferred 2,937 enterprises to the national and local governments, with total assets of 80.4 billion yuan, net assets of 24.1 billion yuan, and 209,000 employees.
 3,928 enterprises were closed down, with total assets of 15.1 billion yuan, net assets of 6.4 billion yuan, and 104,000 employees.
 All of them had ceased operations.
 The 258 security enterprises and 1,088 welfare enterprises that were retained were reviewed and approved in accordance with policy regulations, thus achieving the strategic decision to completely decouple the military and armed police forces from operating enterprises by the end of 1998.

-On December 15, 1998, the People's Liberation Army and the Armed Police Force completed their separation from all business enterprises.
+On 15 December 1998, the People's Liberation Army and the People's Armed Police completed their separation from all business enterprises.